Create a resume infographic with vizualize.me

 - A link in your email signature.

 - A link on your business cards.
 I’m not sure if you can have a simpler address or if it has random characters.
+You could always use a service such as Bitly for a shorter URL.

 My feeling is that resumes of the future will either be created by job seekers in this type of infographic format or recruiters will use a similar tool to convert your resume to a graphic.
 This type of infographic probably applies more to creative and tech type positions.
 I’m not sure if it would work for something like an entry level accounting position.